 Pre-registration is not an application and pre-registered parties are not bound to lodge an application.

 Pre-registration is used to connect parties interested in applying as a lead applicant, who may not be aware of broader collaborative opportunities in their region.
 Therefore, if there are multiple registrations from a single region, the department may contact registered parties to seek a joint application where appropriate.

 Assistance in the form of a facilitated engagement workshop is available to assist multiple registrants from a region to join together to develop 1 collaborative action plan and enable a subsequent single application.

 Parties notified about their participation in a facilitated engagement workshop cannot apply until after the workshop outcome has been advised.

 Collaborative action plan

-A collaborative action plan (of no more than 10 pages or 3,000 words, with attachments including a project plan and budget) must be completed as part of the application and signed by all project partners.
-It forms the basis for assessment, assists with longer-term thinking, requires stakeholder planning and should address the following parameters:
+Successful applicants completed a collaborative action plan (of no more than 10 pages or 3,000 words, with attachments including a project plan and budget) as part of the application and signed by all project partners.
+This formed the basis for assessment, assisted with longer-term thinking, required stakeholder planning and addressed the following parameters:

 - Why = proposed ecosystem | SWOT anaylsis | regional impact | value proposition

 - Who = collaboration partners | capabilities | target customers